EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Selenium.md

     - the intended outcome of completing the Acceptance Criteria
     - "Then" statements should be written as "normative" statements
         - example: Then the user "should" be redirected to the puppy homepage
+- And/But
+    - either can be substituted for a Given, When, or Then when you have multiple Given, When, or Then statements in a row.
+Can be used to make reading the steps a little less choppy
+- \*
+    - a star icon can be used in place of any of the step key words

 A few other keywords to keep in mind to make organization and automation easier:
 - Scenario Outline